 Sempervivum 'Jade Rose Bud'

-Sempervivum 'Jade Rose' is an attractive small succulent with striking jewel-toned rosettes of light green leaves that can get flushes of deep rose, rusty red, and burgundy throughout the year.
-The rosettes are often green in the center and on the outer edges and deep reddish-brown in the middle.
-They grow up to 5 inches (12.5 cm) in diameter and produce offsets, forming a handsome, dense colony with age.
+Sempervivum 'Jade Rose' is a small succulent with striking rosettes of light green leaves that can get flushes of deep rose, rusty red, and burgundy throughout the year.
+The rosettes are often green in the center and at the outer edges and deep rose to burgundy in the middle.
+They can grow up to 5 inches (12.5 cm) in diameter and produce offsets, forming a handsome, dense colony with age.
 In winter, the whole rosette can turn a deep rose to burgundy.
 The narrow leaves have fine, white hairs along the margins.